apache/flink/docs/faq.md

 ## Are Hadoop-like utilities, such as Counters and the DistributedCache supported?

-[Stratosphere's Accumulators](java_api_guide.html) work very similar like [Hadoop's counters, but are more powerful.
+[Stratosphere's Accumulators](java_api_guide.html#accumulators-&-counters) work very similar like [Hadoop's counters, but are more powerful.

-Stratosphere has a [Distributed Cache](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-core/src/main/java/eu/stratosphere/api/common/cache/DistributedCache.java) that is deeply integrated with the APIs.
-Please refer to the [JavaDocs](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-java/src/main/java/eu/stratosphere/api/java/ExecutionEnvironment.java#L561) for details on how to use it.
+Stratosphere has a {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/cache/DistributedCache.java "Distributed Cache" %} that is deeply integrated with the APIs.
+Please refer to the {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/ExecutionEnvironment.java#L561 "JavaDocs" %} for details on how to use it.

-In order to make data sets available on all tasks, we encourage you to use [Broadcast Variables]({{site.baseurl}}/docs/0.5/programming_guides/java.html#broadcast_variables) instead.
+In order to make data sets available on all tasks, we encourage you to use [Broadcast Variables](java_api_guide.html#broadcast_variables) instead.
 They are more efficient and easier to use than the distributed cache.